bigtangle/bigtangle/readme.md

-# Cryptocurrency, Payment,Asset，Exchange, and Web3 Platform
+# Cryptocurrency, Payment, Asset，Exchange and Web3 Platform

 BigTangle is a cryptocurrency network that extends the blockchain with the help of the Markov Chain Monte Carlo (MCMC).
 The consensus algorithm is Proof-of-Work and will be migrated to Proof-of-Stake.
 The consensus forms the blockchain, where each chain block contains a list of references to other transaction blocks.
 The parallelizable transaction blocks follow the rules of MCMC between two chain blocks.
 This new protocol is highly parallelizable, scalable and fast.